 Sep 7, 2017

-With the ever changing landscape of internet-based accounts, creating and managing passwords has become a tedious task that no one enjoys undertaking.
+With the ever-changing landscape of internet-based accounts, creating and managing passwords has become a tedious task that no one enjoys undertaking.
 You’ll spend minutes thinking of a unique password that no one will guess, yet you’ll immediately be able to recall it when needed.
 Minutes go by and you’ve done it.
-You’ve created a password that includes 4 alpha characters, 3 numbers in the 0-9 range and a special character.
+You’ve created a password that includes four alpha characters, three numbers in the 0-9 range and a special character.
 You’re free to update your account passwords now, right?
 Let’s play a game…

 Which password is hard to crack?
 “Password” or “P@55w0rd”?